yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 Log sequence number is globally unique number for each log.

-- flushedLSN - <u>In-memory</u> tracking of the last LSN log on disk.
+- flushedLSN - Tracks of the last LSN log on disk (Kept in RAM).
 - pageLSN - Newest update to page.
-In every page.
+In every page (Kept on disk).
 - recLSN - Record which first cause a page to be dirty.
-In every page.
+In every page (Kept in RAM).
 - lastLSN - Latest record of a transaction.
 - MasterRecord - LSN of the latest "checkpoint".